openfaas/openfaas.github.io/_posts/2023-05-12-build-a-serverless-discord-bot.md

 I'll be walking you through some of the code, but the rest is [available on GitHub](https://github.com/alexellis/discord-to-zoom).
 At the end of the post we'll deploy the bot to OpenFaaS - with either Kubernetes or faasd. [faasd](http://github.com/openfaas/faasd) can run on a VM with very low resource requirements, so it's a great way to get started with something like a bot and a few cron jobs.

+If you're following along - then we'll be saving a number of secrets into a local `.secrets` folder and then use `faas-cli secret create` to make them available to the function.

 ## Working backwards from the goal

 We know that we'd like a command that can be typed into start a [Zoom meeting](https://zoom.us/) - but is it even possible to create a Zoom call via an API?